 Pipelines connect the company’s products to multiple facilities for processing or refining, and to domestic customers, or export terminals.

 One of the world’s largest oil fields, Shaybah’s production approach combines advanced technology and Aramco’s decades-old approach to diligence.
 As an example, Fadly points to yellow triangle navigational markers located every 1 km on the main pipelines.

 “Plus, we have many sensors at precise locations, checking every hour of every day for leaks and failures,” he says.

-Fadly’s check of “kilometer 9.8” starts with the perimeter fence, and progressively works its way around the junction’s equipment.
-Gauges measuring pressure and temperature, and electronic sensors, monitor the NGL pipeline, and its safety bypass line.
+Fadly’s check of “kilometer 9.8” starts with the perimeter fence and progressively works its way around the junction’s equipment.
+Gauges measuring pressure and temperature, as well as electronic sensors, monitor the NGL pipeline and its safety bypass line.

-OSPAS collects data from thousands of remote terminal units from all company facilities, including pipelines, and staff can spot any anomaly, and execute a host of rectification actions within a few minutes.
+OSPAS collects data from thousands of remote terminal units from all company facilities, including pipelines.
+Its staff can spot any anomaly and execute a host of rectification actions within a few minutes.